A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Discussion

+compared with the relation obtained in \cite{Ducoin2011} of $P_{\rm cc} = -0.328 + 0.0959[L(0.1$fm$^{-3}$) - 0.343 $K_{\rm sym}(0.1$fm$^{-3})]$.
+The differences likely arise from the method used to locate the crust core transition density; in \cite{Ducoin2011} it is taken to be the density location of the edge of the thermodynamic spinodal of beta-equilibrated nuclear matter, below which matter becomes unstable to clustering.

 The regions over which the MSL and BD EoSs are consistent with both the low density PNM constraint and $25<J<35 $ MeV are depicted on the plots; these are still relatively large allowed regions.
 For MSL, the region spans transition densities $\approx 0.076 - 0.12$ fm$^{-3}$ and transition pressures $\approx 0.36 - 0.8$ MeV fm$^{-3}$; for BD the regions are $\approx 0.07 - 0.11$ fm$^{-3}$ and $\approx 0.2 - 0.75$ MeV fm$^{-3}$ respectively.
-The Skyrmes all fall within the MSL range.
+The differences in the two ranges reflects the uncertainty in $K_{\rm sym}$ and hence the uncertainty in the sub-saturation behavior of the PNM EoS.
+The Skyrmes all fall within the MSL range as expected, since the MSL model mimics the sub-saturation behavior of the Skyrme EoSs.